cwilliams0926/dotfiles/README.md

 # dotfiles
 My collection of configurations and such I use for coding.
 Not extremely pretty or anything.
 Just what I use to get stuff done.
+A lot of configs were taken from other dotfiles and configured for my own needs or wants.

 ## Installation
 Meant to be installed using GNU Stow (the directories are designed this way)